andrewferrier/dotfiles/common/.config/nvim/README.md

-    =p, =P - Paste correcting indent (from vim-unimpaired) Ctrl-E/Y - scroll window without moving cursor Ctrl-W Ctrl-F - open the file under cursor in a split (similar to gf) Ctrl-^ - Open last file
+    =p, =P - Paste correcting indent (from vim-unimpaired) Ctrl-E/Y - scroll window without moving cursor Ctrl-W Ctrl-F - open the file under cursor in a split (similar to gf) Ctrl-W Ctrl-] - jump to definition in new window Ctrl-^ - Open last file
     Ctrl-i - "in" - opposite of Ctrl-o
     Ctrl-o - on opening vim, go immediately to last file edited